precision-software/postgres/src/backend/storage/iostack/README.md

  - FileClose() - close a file and release all internal resources.
  - FileEof() - true if the last read was EOF.
  - FileError() - true if the last operation generated an error.
+ - FileErrorMsg() - text describing the error.
+ - FileErrorCode() - the errno of the corresponding message.

 The error handling saves and restores *errno*, so existing code in PostGres may continue to test for -1 and access errno directly.